 Stop in for a complete guided tour of our living museum.
 From cellar to attic, journey through the mansion while learning history, architecture, and its many former residents, including Malinda and other the resident ghosts!

-Visitors are welcome on Sundays April through November, 1-4pm (excluding holidays).
+Visitors are welcome April through November on Sundays, 1-4pm (excluding holidays).